 “You girls need to stop arguing.
 We’ll tune in to what I choose,” said my mom as she turned the station to evangelical preaching.

-“Great, now we’re stuck with this.
-It’s your fault,” sneered Liza.
+“Lovely, now we’re stuck with this,” sneered Liza.

 The monster appeared in the middle of the road.
 He was in our car’s path, rattling his chains.
 Ezra squirmed inside the sack.